sysgears/grain/docs/latest.md

 ```

 ### Variables on a page

 Grain has several variables reserved, others can be freely introduced on a page.

-These variables are reserved:
+The following variables are reserved in Grain:

-  - `page` - current page model
+  - `page` - the current page model
-  - `site` - a facade to accessing website resources and configuration
+  - `site` - a facade for accessing website resources and configurations
-  - `content` - HTML content of the page, accessible in layout
+  - `content` - the HTML content of the page, accessible in layout
-  - `out` - internal string buffer used to accumulate page contents during rendering
+  - `out` - an internal string buffer necessary to accumulate the content during rendering

 #### Page variable

-`page` variable provides access to all the keys of pages YAML headers.
+The `page` variable provides access to all the keys of YAML headers in pages.

-For example to get page title one can use the following code snippet:
+For example, to get the page title, you can use the following code snippet:

 ``` jsp:nl
 ${page.title}
 ```

-Grain generates the following header keys on initial loading of resource from source file:
+Grain generates the following header keys on initial loading of a resource from the source file:

-  - `location` - relative page location on the filesystem, for example `/index.html`
+  - `location` - a relative page location on the filesystem, for example, `/index.html` or `/contacts/index.markdown`
-                 or `/contacts/index.markdown`
   - `url` - URL of the page
-  - `type` - resource type, either 'page' for resources that render into HTML or `asset` for all the other
+  - `type` - a resource type, either `page` for resources that render into HTML or `asset` for all the other resources
-             resources
-  - `dateCreated` - resource file creation time in milliseconds
+  - `dateCreated` - the resource file creation time in milliseconds
-  - `lastUpdated` - resource file last update time in milliseconds
+  - `lastUpdated` - the resource file last update time in milliseconds
-  - `text` - text contents of resource file
+  - `text` - the text contents of the resource file
-  - `bytes` - byte contents of resource file
+  - `bytes` - the byte contents of the resource file
-  - `script` - indicates whether the embedded Groovy code processing is enabled for the file (false if the file location
+  - `script` - indicates whether processing of the embedded Groovy code is enabled for the file.
+Defaults to `false` if
-  matches an expression from the `non_script_files` configuration list, true otherwise)
+  a file location matches an expression from the `non_script_files` configuration list.
+Defaults to `true` otherwise.

-`page` variable is just a Groovy map.
-You can add keys to this map in the page code
+The `page` variable is a Groovy map.
+You can add keys to this map in the page code or make other changes, but these
-or make other changes, but these changes are only visible to the page itself,
-they will not be visible to other pages.
+changes are only visible to the page itself, they aren't visible on other pages.

 #### Site variable

-`site` variable provides access to all the properties declared in SiteConfig.groovy.
+The `site` variable provides access to all the properties declared in `SiteConfig.groovy`.
 For example, in order to get
-configured URL of the site one can use this code:
+a configured URL of the website, you can use this code:

 ``` jsp:nl
 <a href="${site.url}">Home</a>
 ```

-`site` also exposes all the pages of the site in `site.pages`, all the asset files of the site
+`site` also exposes all the website pages in the `site.pages` property.
+All the website assets are set in the
-in `site.assets` and both assets and pages in `site.resources`.
-For example to dump the value of title
+`site.assets`, and both assets and pages are set in `site.resources`.
+For example, to dump the value of title defined in
-defined in every site page one could do:
+every website page, you can run use the following code:

 ``` jsp:nl
 <%= site.pages.collect { it.title } %>